eduardodiasm/background-jobs-redis/README.md

 </ol>

-<h4>Should create a .env file at the source, with the following attributes:</h4>
+<h4>To run the project, you should create a .env file at the source, with the following attributes:</h4>

 ```env
 MAIL_HOST = 'yourHost'